Secondary Source Disclaimer

 Accessibility

 Election data belongs to all Kenyans.
 Our core platform is free to access.
-We support Swahili and English interfaces and low-bandwidth modes.

 Transparency